Nandhini31/CV/README.md

 ## Nandhini Narasimhan

-I am a passionate software engineer with Automation QA and Scrum Master background.Working with developers, I realised  building products while solving complex problems is challenging and that excites me.
-I decided to become a developer and  learn how to write clean, well tested code by joining Makers Academy.

-I worked as a Software Quality Engineer and  Lead Release Operations Engineer at McAfee/Intel Security.
-My time at McAfee helped me build a strong foundation for my technical skills (Python,QA) as well as developing my leadership abilities (Scrum Master).I am also the co-founder of [womenhackfornonprofits](http://www.womenhackfornonprofits.com/),a tech community for women.
+I am a full stack developer with  experience across development, QA and release functions.
+I have strong technical and interpersonal skills gained through my varied roles within the industry.
+I am also the co-founder of [womenhackfornonprofits](http://www.womenhackfornonprofits.com/),a tech community for women.

-I am looking to work with an energetic team committed to building innovative products that makes life exciting for its customers.
+I am a full stack developer with  experience across development, QA and release functions.
+I have strong technical and interpersonal skills gained through my varied roles within the industry.

 ## Projects